CharReek/Project-4-Blog/README.md

   `STATICFILES_STORAGE ='cloudinary_storage.storage.StaticHashedCloudinaryStorage'`
   `STATICFILES_DIRS = [os.path.join(BASE_DIR, 'static'), ]`
   `STATIC_ROOT = os.path.join(BASE_DIR, 'staticfiles')`

+18. After this you will need to tell Django where the templates will be stored.
+You will then need to change the template directory variable to 'DIRS':

+19. Then you will need to add in the allowed hosts into the settings.py file

+* `ALLOWED_HOSTS = ['YOUR-APP-NAME', 'localhost']`

+20. You will then need to creat a Procfile.
+This is so that heroku knows to run the project you will need to add the below:
+* `web: gunicorn app-name.wsgi`

+21. Once you have completed the above step you need to go to the deploy tab in heroku.
+From here scroll down to Deployment method section.
+Follow the instruction to deploy your project with Heroku
+* Usually you can deploy your project by connecting it to github hwoever due to a breach they have suspended this.

+22. When your project has deployed click the link in the terminal.
+This will bring you to your live deployed page.

+23. Before you deploy for the final time you must ensure the below:
+* Remove DISABLE_COLLECTSTATIC = 1 from the config vars
+* Set debug to false

 # Credits
 * I Used [Atlantic Pacific](https://www.the-atlantic-pacific.com/) and [Hello fashion](https://www.hellofashionblog.com/) as inspitation for the style / layout of my blog